anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There is nothing on this earth more to be prized than true friendship.
+Quote: Friendship without self-interest is one of the rare and beautiful things of life.

-By: Thomas Aquinas
+By: James F. Byrnes